There are a wide range of reasons for substance abuse increases during the holidays but here are just a few that address the root causes.

-2. The stress of the holiday season can be intense, and this stress can accelerate substance abuse or other addictive behaviors.
+2. The financial stress of the holiday season can be intense, and this stress can accelerate substance abuse or other addictive behaviors.
 Since it is one of the biggest and most influential factors involved in a relapse or an increase in addiction stress should be minimized and relieved whenever possible.
+There are of course, many other stresses that appear during the holidays that can make this a daunting task.

 3. The hectic pace of the Christmas season and the sheer number of engagements and invitations may be a factor in an increase in substance abuse.
 When you become tired or overwhelmed you are more likely to give in to temptation, and to drink or abuse other substances more frequently and in larger amounts.